-(5) consult with any person who may be entitled to initiate, or has initiated, guardianship, conservatorship, or other protective proceedings under Chapter 5 of Title 14 of the Arizona Revised Statutes, and investigate and review the background of any person who is interested in becoming the guardian or conservator, including but not limited to the person’s criminal arrests and convictions and credit history.
+(5) consult with any person who may be entitled to initiate, or has initiated, guardianship, conservatorship, or other protective proceedings under Chapter 5 of Title 14 of the Arizona Revised Statutes, and investigate and review the background of any person who is interested in becoming the guardian or conservator, including but not limited to the person’s criminal arrests and convictions and credit history;

-(6) initiate and prosecute proceedings under Chapter 5 of Title 14 of the Arizona Revised Statutes.
+(6) initiate and prosecute proceedings under Chapter 5 of Title 14 of the Arizona Revised Statutes;

-(7) any other acts specifically authorized by the court.
+(7) perform any other act specifically authorized by the court.

 (f) Order of Appointment.
-The order appointing the GAL must set forth the basis for the GAL’s appointment, the scope and duration of the GAL’s appointment, and the GAL’s powers, including those described in Rule 37.1(e).
+The order appointing the GAL must set forth the basis for the GAL’s appointment, the scope and duration of the GAL’s appointment, and the GAL’s powers, including those described in Rule 17.1(e).